Worth Watching Stock: Sunpower Corporation (SPWR)

 For Sunpower Corporation (NASDAQ:SPWR) out of the analyst recommendations 1 analysts recommend stock a Buy, 2 rate the stock Outperform, 8 analysts recommend to Hold the stock, 2 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Sunpower Corporation (NASDAQ:SPWR) has a market capitalization of $996.15 Million and its number of outstanding shares are 137.4 Million.
-During previous trade 3.02 Million shares of Sunpower Corporation (NASDAQ:SPWR) exchanged hands whereas on average almost 3.21 Million shares has been traded.
+Shares of Sunpower Corporation (NASDAQ:SPWR) has a market capitalization of $1.04 Billion and its number of outstanding shares are 145.41 Million.
+During previous trade 2.96 Million shares of Sunpower Corporation (NASDAQ:SPWR) exchanged hands whereas on average almost 3.03 Million shares has been traded.